linux-surface/surface-dtx-daemon/README.md

 ## Installation

-If you have an Arch Linux (Manjaro, ...) or Debian (Ubuntu, ...) based distribution, have a look at the [releases page][releases] for official packages.
+If you have a Debian (Ubuntu, ...) based distribution, have a look at the [releases page][releases] for official packages.
+Official Arch Linux packages can be found in the AUR (`surface-dtx-daemon`).
 After installation you may want to:
 - enable the systemd service for the system daemon using `systemctl enable surface-dtx-daemon.service`.
 - enable the systemd service for the per-user daemon using `systemctl enable --user surface-dtx-userd.service`.